bcgov-nr/action-test-and-analyse/README.md

     ### Usually a bad idea / not recommended

+    # Overrides the default branch to diff against
+    # Defaults to the default branch, usually `main`
+    diff_branch: ${{ github.event.repository.default_branch }}

     # Repository to clone and process
     # Useful for consuming other repos, like in testing
     # Defaults to the current one
     repository: ${{ github.repository }}

+    # Branch to clone and process
+    # Useful for consuming non-default branches, like in testing
+    # Defants to empty, cloning the default branch
+    branch: ""
 ```

 # Example, Single Directory with SonarCloud Analysis